Anna Mary Howitt: Painter, writer and women's rights activist

-Anna Mary Howitt was born in Nottingham as the eldest surviving child of the Quaker writers and publishers William Howitt (1792–1879) and Mary Botham (1799–1888).
+Anna Mary Howitt was born in Nottingham as the eldest child of the Quaker writers and publishers William Howitt (1792–1879) and Mary Botham (1799–1888).
 She also spent her childhood in Esher.
 She started to illustrate her mother’s literary work at the age of 10.
 When her father William Howitt showed her designs of the heads of The Seven Temptations to Henry Sass, the principal of the Sass’s Academy, several other artists, including his successor Francis Stephen Cary were impressed.
 The family moved to Heidelberg when Anna Mary was a teenager, as they felt Germany offered better educational options.
-In Germany she met famous German writers and painters such as the well-known history painter Wilhelm von Kaulbach who fired her to become a professional history painter.
-She also met the Swedish writer Frederika Bremer because her mother was learning Swedish and Danish to be able to translate the works of Bremer and Hans Christian Andersen.
+In Germany she met famous writers and painters, including the well-known history painter Wilhelm von Kaulbach who inspired her to become a professional history painter.
+She also met the Swedish writer Frederika Bremer, because her mother was learning Swedish and Danish to be able to translate the works of Bremer and Hans Christian Andersen.
 Bremer inspired Anna Mary's activism for the woman's cause.
-She returned to London with her family when her little brother Claude suffered a knee infection and her parents did not want to see his leg amputated.
-Her brother's untimely death in 1844 led to bouts of depression.
-A year later she met Barbara Leigh Smith, a landscape painter and women's rights activist, in Hastings.
+She returned to London with her family when her little brother Claude suffered a knee infection, and her parents did not want to see his leg amputated.
+Her beloved brother's untimely death in 1844 led to bouts of depression.
+It was not the first time she lost a brother.
+In 1828, at the age of four, she lost her two year old brother Charles.

+In 1845 she met Barbara Leigh Smith, a landscape painter and women's rights activist, in Hastings.
 A network of young aspiring professional women artists was formed who tried to establish a 'Sisterhood in art' as an alternative to the Pre-Raphaelite Brotherhood.
 These women included Bessie Rayner Parkes and Eliza Bridell Fox.
-In the winter of 1845/1846 Anna Mary tried to persuade Barbara to enter Cary's Art Academy in London, where she was studying alongside the future Pre-Raphaelites William Holman Hunt, Dante Gabriel Rossetti, Thomas Woolner and her artistic sister Eliza 'Tottie' Fox.
+In the winter of 1845/1846, Anna Mary tried to persuade Barbara to enter Cary's Art Academy in London, where she was studying alongside the future Pre-Raphaelites William Holman Hunt, Dante Gabriel Rossetti, Thomas Woolner and her artistic sister Eliza 'Tottie' Fox.
 This was one of the few places where female artists could receive first-class tuition.
 Her art teacher and the head of the Sass's art school in Bloomsbury, Francis Stephen Cary, who had seen Anna Mary's illustrations she made as a 10-year old, personally paid for her fees when her parents went bankrupt.
 Cary even arranged sittings expressly for her.
-One of these sittings -probably arranged by Cary for Howitt- was for a portrait of the American painter John Banvard who visited London in February 1849 to exhibit his panoramic Mississippi River Valley painting.
+One of these sittings — probably arranged by Cary for Howitt — was for a portrait of the American painter John Banvard.
 Anna Mary painted this portrait in his apartment rooms in London.